 Semi-Permanent POP Displays

-A Semi-Permanent POP display is intended to last from just over a couple months to about a year.
+A Semi-Permanent POP display is intended to last from just over a couple of months to about a year.
 The materials that these displays are made of are more durable and may be designed to hold more than one product from the same company.
 A semi-permanent display costs more than a temporary one but is still a cheaper option than a permanent display.

 Permanent POP Displays